Pierre-Emerick Aubameyang exit leaves Arsenal light, Luis Diaz deal shows Liverpool's succession planning

 Gerrard's pull is new for Villa but the outlay on signings is not.

 It now falls to Gerrard to fit the expensively-assembled pieces of the puzzle together.
-A late-season surge up the table would provide optimism for what the future holds.
+A late-season surge up the table would provide optimism for what the future holds but the club's 17th and 11th-placed finishes in the last two years show money spent does not automatically equal success.

 Eriksen's heart-warming return